 Mykonos is a big, bustling tourist destination.
 Granted, there are a whole load of restaurants and eateries on the island that come highly recommended for the jet-set who can, you know, afford to eat at posh places.

 Instead, one of our favorite things to do in Mykonos is check out local spots.
 Hop over to Kiki’s Tavern for fresh grilled fish close to Agios Sostis Beach, or tuck into tasty tidbits at the rustic setting of Fokos Taverna.

 A buzzing district that’s alive with bars and eateries all along the waterfront, the aptly named Little Venice is where a lot of people come for dinner.
 And rightly so: it’s a beautiful setting for dinner, especially at sunset.

 Get here early for a table along the water’s edge before a sundowner, and then sit back and watch the spectacle unfold for yourself.
-It’s even better with a glass of wine or two, gazing at the sun sinking below the horizon.
-Your camera won’t be able to do it justice.
-It’s super romantic.
+It’s even better with a glass of wine or two, gazing at the sun sinking below the Aegean Sea.

 Greece is obviously steeped in history, and the island of Mykonos is no different.
 To learn more about the history that’s made this island what it is today, we’d recommend heading over to the Archaeological Museum of Mykonos.

 Here, you’ll find artifacts that date all the way back to the 9th century BC, which is pretty impressive to us.
 The most famous piece is an ancient vase that dates back to the 7th century BC; cool in itself, but even cooler is the Trojan horse painted on it.
 Maybe it wasn’t a myth after all…

 5. Enjoy a Picnic Near the Mykonos Windmills